-Aspen University is accredited by the Accrediting Commission of the Distance Education Accrediting Commission (DEAC).
+Aspen University is accredited by the the Distance Education Accrediting Commission (DEAC).
 The Accrediting Commission of the DEAC is listed by the U.S. Department of Education as a nationally recognized accrediting agency, and is a recognized member of the Council for Higher Education Accreditation.